MarcosSaade/FashionWebPage/README.md

 # FashionWebPage
-The first draft of a fashion webpage requested by a client.
+A responsive fashion webpage requested by a client.

-Made with React.js
+Made with React.js and tailwind CSS

 Avaliable at https://galesha.netlify.app/